 The process is called a “cash-out” mortgage.
 Instead of refinancing the amount currently owed on a house, in a cash-out refinance, homeowners borrower more than what they owe.
-Instead of bringing a check to closing, they receive a check.
+This means they potentially get a large check at closing.

 This option could be very tempting to student loan borrowers with higher interest rates.
-Someone who owes $140,000 on a house valued at $200,000 could do a cash out refinance for $160,000.
-By going this route, the borrower can refinance their home at a lower interest rate, and get a check for $20,000 (minus closing costs) and then use that money to pay down their student loans.
+Someone who owes $140,000 on a house valued at $200,000 could do a cash-out refinance for $160,000.
+By going this route, the borrower can refinance their home at a lower interest rate, and get a check for $20,000 (minus closing costs) and use that money to pay down student loans.

-Using a cash-out refinance could work in certain circumstances, but it comes with risks and may not be the best option for many borrowers.
+Using a cash-out refinance could work in certain circumstances, but it comes with risks, and it may not be the best option for most borrowers.